MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

 1. [Launch the administration utility](../operationalize/configure-use-admin-utility.md#launch) with administrator privileges to begin setting up and configuring a web node.

+1. In the utility, configure the web node:

+   1. From the main menu, choose **Configure server**.
+Then, choose **Configure a web node** from the submenu.

+   1. When prompted, provide a password for the built-in, local operationalization administrator account called 'admin'.
+Later, you can configure the server to authenticate against  [Active Directory (LDAP) or Azure Active Directory](../deployr/../operationalize/configure-authentication.md#local).

+   >[!NOTE]
+   >Bypass the interactive steps to install the node and set an admin password using the command-line switches `-silentwebnodeinstall mypassword uri1,uri2`.
+Learn about all command-line switches for this utility [here](../operationalize/configure-use-admin-utility.md#switch).

 1. In order for the Machine Learning Server web nodes to know to which compute nodes it can send requests, you must declare the complete list of compute node URIs through the administration utility.
 This list is shared across all web nodes automatically. **You only have to declare them once from one web node.** Here is how:

    >[!NOTE]